syrte/robustgp/README.md

 ```

 `gp` is a `GPy.core.GP` object.
 Please refer the usage of [GPy](https://nbviewer.jupyter.org/github/SheffieldML/notebook/blob/master/GPy/basic_gp.ipynb).
 You can start with, e.g., `gp.plot()`.

+You might want to set a more reasonable initial guess for `k_sigma2, k_length, w_sigma2`.

 More detailed user guide and notebook example will be added later.